FREE GROCERY GUIDE

 Why is the philosophy of pushing harder and exercising more a problem?

 This is especially true if you are already dealing with a thyroid condition, adrenal fatigue (more accurately known as HPA axis dysfunction), or an autoimmune thyroid disease like Hashimoto’s or Graves.
 These conditions are aggravated by stress.
+In the case of autoimmunity, the addition of too much exercise-induced oxidative stress can send the immune system into overdrive, leading to an autoimmune flare.

 Pay attention to how your body responds following exercise, and notice any patterns or indications that you need to tweak things.